Amazon Rainforest Holidays

 From Iquitos you can visit a range of jungle lodges, take a cruise on the River Amazon, or head into the stunning Pacaya-Samiria Reserve.
 This is arguably the most pristine rainforest in the whole of Peru and offers unparalleled wildlife-spotting opportunities but... there aren't any lodges so you'll need to be prepared to camp or just take day trips into the Reserve.

 The Amazon in Brazil

 You're also perfectly placed for cruises on the River Amazon itself, and for sights like the "Meeting of the Waters", where the dark waters of the Rio Negro meet the coffee-coloured Rio Solimoes.
-Holidays visiting Brazil's Amazon rainforest give you an unbelievable experience - it's really something to know that you are surrounded by an environment which hasn't changed in 10,000 years and it is humbling to know that your time there is just the blink of an eye to this huge jungle.
-The Amazon rainforest animals you see and the culture you experience are both things you will always remember.
+Holidays visiting Brazil's Amazon rainforest give you an unbelievable experience - it's humbling to know that you are surrounded by an environment which hasn't changed in 10,000 years.

 With its warm equatorial location and varied geography, Ecuador is one of the most bio-diverse countries on earth.
 In fact, there are so many endemic species here that it has been described as a land of mega-diversity, and the Amazon jungle in Ecuador is one of the most bio-diverse places on earth...